skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 To conclude this section, we have computed the FRS at degree 10 for you.
 This just required changing the `degree` variable to 10 in `compute_turtlebot_FRS.m`.

 This computation took 1.6 hrs per initial speed range on a server with many many 2.8 GHz cores.
-It also used tens of gigabytes of RAM, so probably don't try it on a laptop.
+It also used tens of gigabytes of RAM, so probably don't try it on a laptop, especially when including $g$.

 You'll find the degree 4, 6, and 10 solutions for all initial speed ranges in `step_3_FRS_compuation/data/reach_sets/`.